 LET IT REST BEFORE YOU CARVE:

 After the turkey has rested for 15 minutes, carefully carve it.
-I added an extra sprinkle of the Alarita Spicy Dry Rub to mine before eating it.
+I added an extra sprinkle of some Alarita Spicy Dry Rub to mine before eating it.

 SAFETY TIP: As you start to carve the turkey, carefully cut a slit with the point of your knife before you cut in.
 If any hot oil is under the skin, this will release it gently so it doesn’t splatter you!